Alternative Holistic Therapies

 Where do you put the needles?

-If you’ve had acupuncture in a private setting, our treatments may be a little different.
-Here we have advanced training in distal needling techniques so that the points are mainly place on the arms and legs, but also sometimes in ears or on the scalp.
-These points are extremely effective, and often yield even better results that placing a needle locally to the affected area.
+Here at Acupuncture Connections we have specialized training in orthopedics.
+We use distal needling techniques using acupuncture points that are located the arms and legs, and/or in the ears or on the scalp.
+These points are extremely effective, and often yield even better results than placing a needle locally to the affected area to heal the body naturally.
 Because of this, you will not need to disrobe for treatments, but should simply wear comfortable loose fitted clothing.

 How long is a treatment?